Kirbi-bot/Kirbi/README.md

 - !xkcd *optional comic number*

+- !topic => passive-aggressively remind your users of the channel topic!

+Commands requiring permissions
+- !prune *optional number* => prunes a number of messages from the channel.

+MUSIC!
+- !play most audio sources
+- !skip songs
+- !queue and !dequeue songs
+- !pause !resume and adjust the !volume

 - !alias => create custom shorthand commands in channel!
 - @botname => responds when @mentioned

 And more!
 Try !help to get a full list of available commands